petercb/agamemnon.net/content/games/gurps/galactic-commonwealth/timeline.md

 ---
 title: Timeline
-draft: true
 ---
 **Historic Timeline: The Rise of the Galactic Commonwealth**

-1998-2007 Period of exceptional economic growth, large companies expand greatly, millions of small companies spring up overnight.
-Great fortunes are acquired, both by companies and individuals, breakthroughs in cloning and cybernetics are made.

-2008-2018 The Great Depression.
-Over-population and weak governments cause a rapid decline in the economic structure and a sudden stock market crash doesn't help matters either.
-Smaller companies go bankrupt overnight and are bought out by large international corporations.
-General Tech Level increases to 8.

-2019-2025 Birth of the Mega-Corps.
-Large international corporations consolidate their power and build giant workplaces/living complexes for their employees to work and live in.
-Over-population causes overcrowding of cities and a drastic increase in crime.
-The Mega-Corps do as they please while bribing government officials to turn the other way.

-2026-2050 The beginning of the Second Dark-Ages of mankind.
-Governments collapse and the Mega-Corps and their employees retreat into their man-made monolithic Fortresses, Space Stations, Colonies, and Outposts.
+2050 (TL8) The beginning of the Second Dark-Ages of mankind.
+Governments collapse and the Mega-Corporations fortify themselves in massive self-contained fortress factories.
 The areas outside the Mega-Corps become no-mans lands.

 2051-2079 The height of the Second Dark Ages.
 During this time the Mega-Corps create their own private cyber-armies to do battle on rival Corps.
 Anyone caught in the middle is indiscriminately exterminated.
-Some desperate people scrape together large sums of money and attempt to build colonization ventures outside the Solar System, none are successful.
-Near the end General Tech Level increases to 9.
+Some attempt to colonize other planets in the Solar System, none are successful.

-2080-2095 Realizing that an escape from Earth and its surrounding planets and outposts is impossible, a large group of unemployed people start their own movement.
+2080-2095 (TL9) Realizing that an escape from Earth and its surrounding planets and outposts is impossible, a large group of unemployed people start their own movement.
 With the help of hundreds of disillusioned Corp scientists they propose a plan to create a sub-race of superior